transition-zero/tz-osemosys/docs/technology.md

 One Technology instance is given for each technology.

 One parameter of the Technology class is the OperatingMode subclass, which contains all technology data which has an operating mode associated with it.
+See the "Operating modes" documentation for a more detailed description.

 ## Parameters